joffrey-bion/krossbow/docs/websocket/ktor.md

 Ktor's implementation supports a variety of platforms and is very popular in the Kotlin world, especially in Kotlin multiplatform.

-The `krossbow-websocket-ktor` module provides the `KtorWebSocketClient`, which adapts Ktor's `HttpClient` to Krossbow's web socket interface.
+The `krossbow-websocket-ktor` module provides the `KtorWebSocketClient`, which adapts Ktor {{ versions.ktor }}'s `HttpClient` to Krossbow's web socket interface.

+!!! info "Still stuck with Ktor 1.6?"
+    Not all projects can easily migrate to Ktor 2, that's why Krossbow provides the `krossbow-websocket-ktor-legacy`.
+    Use that module instead of `krossbow-websocket-ktor` if you want to use Ktor {{ versions.ktorLegacy }}'s `HttpClient`.

 ## Usage with StompClient